angular/angular/aio/content/guide/component-styles.md

 </code-example>

-These are the styles we wrote, post-processed so that each selector is augmented with `_nghost` or `_ngcontent` attribute selectors.
+These styles are post-processed so that each selector is augmented with `_nghost` or `_ngcontent` attribute selectors.
-These extra selectors enable the scoping rules described in this guide.
+These extra selectors enable the scoping rules described in this page.

-We'll likely live with *emulated* mode until shadow DOM gains traction.

 {@a relative-urls}

-## Appendix 2: Loading Styles with Relative URLs
+## Appendix 2: Loading styles with relative URLs

 It's common practice to split a component's code, HTML, and CSS into three separate files in the same directory:
 <code-example format="nocode">